Montimage/mmt-security/doc/rule.md

 Reactive functions allow user perform some action when a rule is satisfied.
 The functions will be called each time their rules are satisfied.
-When a security and attack are satisfied, they will give `not_respected` and `detected` verdicts respectively.
+When a security and attack rules are satisfied, they will give `not_respected` and `detected` verdicts respectively.

 To implement and use a reactive function, one need: